feliperomero3/node-practical-book/blogapp/README.md

 The Blog app consists of five main parts.

 - A home page with a list of articles.
-- An individual article page with the full-text article
+- An individual article page with the full-text article.
-- An admin page for publishing and removing content
+- An admin page for publishing and removing content.
-- A login page for accessing the aforementioned admin page
+- A login page for accessing the aforementioned admin page.
-- A post article page for adding new content
+- A post article page for adding new content.

 ## Prerequisites